 In this lesson, we will discuss image formation in concave mirrors.
 However, before we delve into the topic let us quickly recall what a concave mirror is and the principles behind its working.
-A concave mirror is a type of spherical mirror in which, the reflecting surface is the inner curved surface of the sphere, i.e. in this type of mirrors the reflecting surface seems to be away from the incident light source.
+A concave mirror is a type of spherical mirror in which the reflecting surface is the inner curved surface of the sphere, i.e. in this type of mirror the reflecting surface seems to be away from the incident light source.
 Because of their shape, the incident light is reflected inwards (converged), thus they are also called converging mirrors and they are used for focusing light.

 Both laws of reflection are valid at every point on the curved surface of the mirror.
 The normal is drawn along the radius, i.e., it is drawn by joining the centre of curvature of the mirror to the point of incidence.
 The convergence of the rays after reflection is because the normal to the reflecting surface differs at each point on the mirror.